FAQ

-Have a question you don’t see here?
-Please contact us and we will be happy to answer your questions.
+Have a question you don’t see answered here?
+Please contact Joanna and she will be happy to answer your questions.

-You can schedule a video call with the kittens and Joanna on reservation day, or after you’ve reserved a kitten before homecoming.
+You can schedule a video call with the kittens and Joanna before reservation day to see how the kittens interact, and after you’ve reserved a kitten before homecoming.
+I post videos and pictures of the kittens frequently in the private FB group.

 Two doses of FVRCP